Abdul-8888/Information_Retrieval_Indexing/README.md

     - **Search by Document Name**: Allows file retrieval by name.
     - **Search by Document Content**: Enter keywords to search indexed content.
     - **Exit**: Exits the program.

-## License
-This project is licensed under the MIT License.

----

-> **Note**: This project is designed to demonstrate basic information retrieval techniques.
-Contributions and improvements are welcome!